 Instructors may be familiar faces to you from America’s Test Kitchen’s TV show or Cook’s Illustrated magazine’s masthead: Bridget Lancaster, Jack Bishop, and Elle Simone.
 What makes these on-demand classes well-suited for beginners are the options, with 90 baking classes to choose from.
 You can start with basics like biscuits, pie dough, and yellow cake.
 Stick with that or work your way up to notoriously challenging dishes like the pastry kougin-amann.
 After the class, you can share a photo of your creation on the ATK online class gallery.

 The drawback?
 Access to ATK is a subscription model, so if you just want a few one-off classes, it’s perhaps not the best fit.
 Cooking school membership is $19.95 per month without instructor access and $39.95 per month with instructor access and feedback.
-There is a two-week free trial.
+There is a three-week free trial.

 Why We Chose It: The upbeat but matter-of-fact Baker Bettie, aka Kristin Hoffman, dives into the whys of baking principles through a free online course via her website and YouTube channel.